“Authentic plantation homestay in the unspoilt hills of northern Kerala, set on a 400-acre coffee and vanilla estate”

 - Towels & Bedlinen

-The plantation bungalows hold comfortable Garden Suites accessed from a shared terrace, a Suite with its own garden and lounge, and an enormous Deluxe Room originally built for the owners of the plantation, who come up regularly from Bangalore.
+The plantation bungalows hold comfortable Garden Suites accessed from a shared terrace, a Suite with its own garden and lounge, and an enormous Deluxe Room featuring two well appointed bathrooms.
 There are also 2 'tree suites' and a cottage which we are yet to view.

 The rooms and suite have gleaming original woodwork, tiled floors, comfortable beds and spacious modern bathrooms.
 It's all kept very spic and span: the snow-white towels are changed daily, sheets are changed every other day and the terrace and paths are swept every morning and afternoon.